Section 8 Waiting List Status:

 |Open||Open||Not Applicable |

-The Buffalo Municipal Housing Authority is currently accepting public housing waiting list applications for families and senior/disabled individuals.
+The Buffalo Municipal Housing Authority (BMHA) is currently accepting Public Housing waiting list applications for families and senior/disabled households.

-This housing authority has over 3,900 apartment units for public housing, located throughout Buffalo.
+This housing authority offers more than 3,900 Public Housing units, located throughout Buffalo.

-This housing authority has a preference point system that may improve your spot on the waiting list as: displaced by government action, natural disaster, current or former employee of BMHA, or a veteran.
+This waiting list has the following preferences: Displaced by government action, natural disaster, current or former employee of BMHA, or a veteran.

 The Buffalo Municipal Housing Authority administers